 A pharmacist who enters into a written protocol and provides services under a test and treat certification must report a diagnosis or suspected existence of a disease of public health significance to the Department of Health pursuant to Section 381.0031, Florida Statutes.
 To review the reporting requirements please visit http://www.floridahealth.gov/diseases-and-conditions/index.html

 A pharmacist providing services under this section must provide a patient with written information to advise the patient to seek follow up care from his or her primary care physician.

 The Pharmacy in which a pharmacist’s tests and screens for and treats minor, nonchronic conditions must prominently display signage indicating that any patient receiving testing, screening, or treatment services is advised to seek follow up care from his or her primary care physician.

 The following steps apply to individuals who possess a Florida Pharmacist license that is active and in good standing and wish to obtain the Test and Treat Certification:

 - Apply for a Pharmacist Test and Treat Certification.
 Ensure that all fields are completed as instructed.
 An incomplete application shall expire after one (1) year.
 To apply, click here.

-- Complete 20-hour approved Collaborative Practice Certification course.
+- Complete 20-hour approved Test and Treat Certification course.
 Please submit the certificate of completion for the course with your application.
 More information regarding approved course may be found on CE Broker.